You can rent your home or a room in it for short periods. This short-term renting is considered limited lodging.

 Commercial Activity License

 You need a Commercial Activity License to rent your home as limited lodging.
-You do not need a Rental License.
+You do not need a Rental License, however you do need a Limited Lodging Operators License.

 You need a Zoning Permit for limited lodging to rent your home for up to 30 consecutive days to any one person or group.